DanSchoppe/dotfiles/README.md

   - command -> option
   - caps lock -> control
   - Use fn keys (F1 etc)
+  - Keyboard shortcuts
+    - Screenshots: disable all but Copy picture of selected area to the clipboard
   - emacs hotkeys
     ~/Library/KeyBindings/DefaultKeyBinding.dict
     ```